jbsparrow/CyberDropDownloader/docs/getting-started/cyberdrop-dl-install.md

 ## Manual Install

+### Python Install

+You'll need to have python installed to use Cyberdrop-DL.
+If you are on Linux or mac, you probably already do

+If you don't have python, you can find and download it from their official website: [https://www.python.org/downloads/](https://www.python.org/downloads/)

 {% hint style="warning" %}
+Cyberdrop-DL requires python 3.11, 3.12 or python 3.13
+{% endhint %}

+{% hint style="warning" %}
-If you are using a version of Cyberdrop-DL from the previous repository, you **MUST** uninstall it before installing the patched version.
+If you are using a version of Cyberdrop-DL from the previous repository (`cyberdrop-dl` instead of `cyberdrop-dl-patched`), you **MUST** uninstall it before installing the patched version.

 ```shell
 pip uninstall cyberdrop-dl